timelystream/timelystream.com/docs/introduction.md

   specific columns
 - [Geospatial data](/docs/concept/geohashes) with geohashes
 - [Root directory](/docs/concept/root-directory-structure) describes the
-  directory contents of QuestDB for storage and configuration
+  directory contents of Blazar for storage and configuration

 ## Reference